oracle-livelabs/apex/employee-onboarding/2-data-load/2-data-load.md

   ![SQL Scripts](images/sql-scripts.png "")

-3. Click the **Create** button.
+3. Click **Create**.

   ![Create a SQL Script](images/create-script.png "")

 4. In the Script Editor, enter the following:

-    Name:  **Employee Onboarding Database objects**
+    - Script Name:  **Employee Onboarding Database objects**

-    Script: Copy and paste the following in the code editor:
+    - Script: Copy and paste the following in the code editor:

     ```
     <copy>